-Dr. Mateu was the recipient of the 2004 Prize for the best doctoral thesis in Fundamental and Basic Technologies for Information and Communications by COIT (Colegio Oficial de Ingenieros de Telecomunicación) and AEIT (Asociación Española de Ingenieros de Telecomunicación).
+Dr. Mateu was the recipient of the 2004 Prize for the best doctoral thesis in Fundamental and Basic Technologies for Information and Communications by both COIT and AEIT.
 He was also the recipient of a Postdoctoral Fulbright Research Fellowship and an Occasional Lecturer Award from CIES (Council of International Exchange of Students).
-He was granted with a Ramón y Cajal Contract (2005-2010), being ranked second at National level, in the area of Electrical and Communication Technologies, a National Program for promoting outstanding Young researchers.
+He was granted with a Ramón y Cajal Contract (2005-2010), being ranked second at National level, in Electrical and Communication Technologies, a National Program for promoting outstanding Young researchers.
 He is co-recipient of the 2017 second price for the best transfer technology project of UPC.
 He was granted by the Spanish government to pursuit with his PhD studies (2000-2003).
 From February 2011 to June 2012 he was Vice-Dean at Telecommunication and Aerospace Engineering School at UPC, in charge of academic affairs.
 During 2012-2014 he was director of the Master on Airports and Air Navigation at FUPC, and Course Manager for the Basic Training Course for Air Traffic Controllers.
 He is IEEE Senior member.
-He is currently Technical Editor of Special Issue of the IEEE Transactions on Applied Superconductivity, 2016, and Member of Editorial Board at the International Journal of RF and Microwave Computer-Aided Engineering.
+He was Technical Editor of Special Issue of the IEEE Transactions on Applied Superconductivity, 2016, and Member of Editorial Board at the International Journal of RF and Microwave Computer-Aided Engineering.
 He has been serving as member of technical committee in several conferences.
 He is reviewer of several journals and international conferences.

 ORCID ID: 0000-0001-9833-9966